MERA-Evaluation/MERA/docs/dataset_cards/en/mamuramu.md

 ## Limitations

-The questions relate to human knowledge relevant on January 1, 2020.
+The questions relate to human knowledge relevant on October 31, 2023.

 ## References